 As with any other major investment, it’s always important to make sure the turnkey price is black and white, and all items are clearly defined.
 If you’re financing your system, make sure the total system price is listed along with the monthly payments.
+Being able to compare these numbers will help show if there are added fees that are wrapped into a monthly payment.
+Above all, you should have a clear picture of the total value of your system and how much it will cost.
 We’ve seen a lot of new players in the NC solar market recently who don’t understand NC specific solar policies.
 It never hurts to double check that the rebate and tax credit the installer has quoted are accurate.

 For the most part, manufacturer warranties for panels and inverters are pretty standard across the industry.
 This is what is typically covered by the manufacturers we work with:

 We also provide a labor warranty to match the manufacturer’s warranty.
 But above all else, the most important factor to consider is whether the solar installer you choose will be there for you when you need support later on.
 This is a great time to pause and take a moment to reevaluate how long the installer has been in the solar industry, how long they have been established in North Carolina, and how long they will continue to be here.

 Production, warranties, modules, inverters — there’s a lot to consider when purchasing your solar system!
 We’re seeing a huge shift in North Carolina’s solar market in a way that raises some red flags.
 Over the few years, there’s been an influx of national solar companies using aggressive techniques to sell solar.
 We’re hearing more and more stories of people feeling pressured to buy, often with misinformation about the typical cost and process of purchasing a solar system.
 If you’ve gotten a proposal that doesn’t feel right to you, trust your gut and get multiple quotes.
 We’re here to answer any questions, anytime — No pressure!

 Here are the key takeaways: